 Cultivating a thick, lustrous beard – the type that makes patchy-faced men weep into their real ale – requires patience.
 Dedication.
-A monthly barber’s appointment (not just the occasional once-over with a decent beard trimmer).
-It also needs regular slathering in a quality beard oil.
+Oh, and a monthly barber’s appointment when they open (the occasional once-over with a decent beard trimmer will not do).
+But in addition to all that, a beard, like your skin, requires a purpose-built grooming kit – and a beard oil is arguably the most important tool in your arsenal.

-“Beard oil should be used at least once a week, as a deep treatment,” says Sam Hickey, head barber at Murdock London and a man more acquainted than most with how to grow and maintain an envy-inducing beard.
+“Beard oil should be used at least once a week as a deep treatment,” says Sam Hickey, head barber at Murdock London and a man that has built a career on tending to (and creating) impressive beards.
 “Beard hair requires special care and therefore specialised products, with beard oil aiding its long-term health.”
-In other words, step away from the Head & Shoulders and invest in something made for the job at hand.
-Whether yours is a short and neat Gyllenhaal, or a dense Momoa, you need a good beard oil in your grooming cabinet.
+So, in other words, not Head & Shoulders.

 What is beard oil?

 Beard oils are specially formulated to be lighter and less greasy, which mean they're absorbed both by your beard hair and the skin beneath, rather than coating it.
-You can tell if you've got the right stuff because after applying, when you run your hands through your beard it should feel soft, smooth and nourished, but shouldn't leave any residue on your hands.
+You can tell if you've got the right stuff because, after applying, your beard should feel soft, smooth and nourished without leaving any residue on your hands.

 The best beard oils use only natural ingredients, like argan, jojoba and sweet apricot oils, although skin-friendly additions like vitamin E are increasingly common.
 Avoid anything containing silicones or chemicals that you can't pronounce, says Harrigan.
 These “nasties,” as he describes them, coat the hairs to make them look smoother, but can prevent the oils from actually being absorbed.
-And as we mentioned before, no absorption means no softness.
+No absorption means no softness, and in those instances, the quack beard oil is actually detrimental.

 Do I actually need to use a beard oil?

-Perhaps, you're thinking, beard oils are only for mountain men with Gandalfian beards.
-You've just got a bit of scruff, surely you don't need to go to all that trouble.
-Well, perhaps.
+Beard oils aren't only for guys who mistake a Gandalf beard for a personality.
+You've just got a bit of scruff, surely you don't need to go to all that trouble?
+Not so.
 “Every beard is different – in length, texture, thickness or colour – and not all of them will require beard oil,” says Harrigan.
-“If you have stubble or a very short beard, you can probably go without it and just use a good moisturiser.”
+“If you have stubble, you can probably go without it and just use a good moisturiser.
+A beard often requires the extra hydration though.”

-Those with longer, thicker beards might consider switching to a beard balm, which is thicker and more pomade-like.
-Typically formulated with beeswax or shea butter, balm sits on top of the beard (unlike oil, which soaks in quickly), meaning it conditions more deeply and gives a slight hold.
+Those with longer, thicker beards might consider switching to a beard balm, which is more pomade-like.
+Typically formulated with beeswax or shea butter, balm sits on top of the beard (unlike oil, which soaks in quickly), meaning it conditions deeper and gives a slight hold.
 Again, look for beard-specific products.
 Your face is no place for Brylcreem.

 Do I need to shampoo and condition my beard?